flyshark/jhu-cs318.github.io/project/guide.md

 </div>
 </div>

-I urge you to resist any temptation to cheat, no matter how desperate the situation may seem.
-If you are in circumstances that you feel compel you to cheat, come to me first before you do so.

 The basic policies are:
 * Never share code or text on the project. *That also means do not make your solutions public on GitHub*{: .text-danger}.